The Most Historic Firsts from Every U.S. State

 Irina oxilixo Danilova/Shutterstock

 New Orleans’s Théâtre de la Rue St. Pierre hosted the first documented opera performance in the United States on May 22, 1796.
 The production?
 Ernest Grétry’s Sylvain.
+Check out these iconic movies set in every state.

 As the easternmost city in the United States, Eastport, Maine is considered the first place in the United States to see sunlight each morning.